 Being tempted to multi-task leads to too many distractions!

-But again – and this is very important – these findings only make a difference in the comparison of audiobooks vs reading print or ebooks when someone is preparing for a test!
+But again – and this is very important – these findings are only considered a negative when looking at the pros and cons of audiobooks when someone is preparing for a test!

 Comprehension and retention of audiobooks are just fine and perfectly sufficient when you are reading for pleasure, want to catch up on Classics, or want to gain new knowledge from Nonfiction titles.